 With the September 1996 ordination and consecration of our first Bishop, Edwin M. Leidel, Jr., the Diocese gained an energetic and enthusiastic catalyst for ministry and prolific generator of ideas.
 Bishop Leidel’s entrepreneurial spirit and tireless embrace of possibilities helped give shape to a diocese that blesses experimentation and gives permission to take bold steps without fear of failure.

 On January 1, 2007 Steven Todd Ousley, became the second Bishop of Eastern Michigan.
-As a former diocesan staff member, Bishop Ousley brings to the office a deep appreciation for the history of the diocese and an intimate knowledge of both the people and congregations of Eastern Michigan.
-He has been a source of continuity while leading in new directions as well.
+As a former diocesan staff member, Bishop Ousley brought a deep appreciation for the history of the diocese and an intimate knowledge of both the people and congregations of Eastern Michigan.
+His tenure was focused on relationship, creativity, and social justice, to bring innovative responses to modern challenges in ministry.
+He resigned in June 2017 to become the Bishop for Pastoral Development of The Episcopal Church, a position on the staff of Presiding Bishop Michael Curry.

-Today, a spirit of hope and perseverance is alive and well.
-The people of the Diocese are continuing to engage more deeply the promises made in baptism and living more fully into the dream of a diocese characterized by creative collaboration between all the baptized.
+Today, the people of Eastern Michigan continue to engage more deeply the promises made in baptism and living more fully into the dream of a diocese characterized by creative collaboration between all the baptized.